canonknipser/viewexif/README.md

 1. Download the extension.
 You can do it by downloading the [latest ZIP-archive of `master` branch of its GitHub repository](https://github.com/canonknipser/viewexif/archive/master.zip).
 2. Check out the existence of the folder `/ext/canonknipser/viewexif/` in the root of your board folder.
 Create folders if necessary.
 3. Copy the contents of the downloaded `viewexif-master` folder to `/ext/canonknipser/viewexif/`.
-4. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions -> Cron Status`.
+4. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions -> Show exif data`.
 5. Click `Enable`.

 ## Usage
 ### Nothing to do
-Simpke visit some attached images at your borad.
-It will show use some exif data
+Simple visit some attached images at your borad.
+It will show use some exif data.
+This extension uses the buildin php exif library, to keep it as simple as possible.
+Currently, following exif data will show up, if present:
+1. DateTimeOriginal (transformed to user's chosen date/time-format)
+2. Focal length
+3. Exposure time
+4. Aperture (f-Stop-Number)
+5. ISO speed rating
+6. White balance
+7. Flash information
+8. Camera model
+9. Exposure program
+10. Exposure bias
+11. Metering mode
+12. Link to photo position on google maps

 ## Update
 1. Download the updated extension.
 You can do itby downloading the [latest ZIP-archive of `master` branch of its GitHub repository](https://github.com/canonknipser/viewexif/archive/master.zip).